-A core part of the Flex platform is the fees, settlement, and payout process.
-This process includes the creation of a fee profile, generating fees, reviewing and removing transfers from a settlement, and paying out Flex customers and Merchants.
+Core parts of the Flex platform are the fee engines, settlement, and payout processes.
+These processes include the creation of a fee profile, generating fees, reviewing and removing transfers from a settlement, and paying out Flex customers and Merchants.

 Most of the actions can be completed using the Flex APIs or via the Dashboard.
 Some of these actions can only be completed via a Support ticket.

 Fees are an integral part of the payment processing lifecycle.
 Fees are associated with processing credit card transactions.
-As a Flex customer, you can generate revenue from fees that are generated from your Merchant's transactions.
+As a Flex customer, you can generate fee-based revenue by establishing fee profiles for your Merchants.

-The creation of a fee profile allows our Flex customers to generate revenue from their Merchants payments.
-The Flex platform supports both fixed fee and Interchange plus pricing models.
-Each Flex customer creates a single default fee profile that is inherited by each Merchant.
+The creation of a fee profile allows Flex customers to generate revenue from their Merchants transactions.
+The Flex platform supports both fixed fee and Interchange plus transaction-based pricing models.
+Flex customers create a single default fee profile that is then inherited by each Merchant.
 If needed, a separate distinct fee profile can be created for any one specific Merchant.

 Creating a fee profile

-The Finix implementation team will work with Flex clients to create fee profile.
+The Finix implementation team will work with Flex clients to create a fee profile.

 Updating a fee profile